 A unique curio in the classic ULTRAVOX cannon as it does not feature Midge Ure.
 Chris Cross handled guitar duties and backing vocals while Warren Cann took the spoken lead.
 The powerful Linn driven track was provided the punch with the Minimoog bass while Billy Currie tastefully layered with his piano and violin interplay.
 ‘Paths & Angles’ was undoubtedly strong enough to have been an album track, but highly unlikely to have remained in this form if Ure had been involved.

-Originally the B-side of ‘The Voice’.
-Now available as a bonus track on the deluxe album ‘Rage In Eden’ via EMI Records
+Originally the B-side of ‘The Voice’; now available on the ULTRAVOX album ‘Rage In Eden’ via EMI Records

 BLANCMANGE Running Thin (1982)

 Originally recorded for a John Peel session but rescued for the B-side of ‘Living On The Ceiling’, ‘Running Thin’ featured a much starker, claustrophobic template than the subsequent ‘Happy Families’ album.
 Driven by a Roland drum machine, haunting blips and “elastic stretched too far” guitar, Neil Arthur’s resigned baritone matched the music backdrop.
-The track has since been revisited by Arthur for the upcoming 2CD ‘Happy Families Too’ 2CD set.
+The track has since been revisited by BLANCMANGE for the upcoming 2CD ‘Happy Families Too’ 2CD set.

-Originally the B-side of ‘Living On The Ceiling’.
-Now available on the album ‘The Very Best Of’ via Music Club
+Originally the B-side of ‘Living On The Ceiling’; now available on the BLANCMANGE album ‘The Very Best Of’ via Music Club

 THOMAS DOLBY One Of Our Submarines (1982)

 Borrowing the main melody of ‘The Six Million Dollar Man’ theme and coupled with a sharp Tim Friese-Greene production, ‘One Of Our Submarines’ was actually based on the poignant story of TMDR’s uncle Stephen.
 He served in a submarine during World War Two but died while on manoeuvres as opposed to battle.
 His death became Dolby’s metaphor for the fall of the British Empire and his rebellion against the post-war Boys Own adventure illusion that his generation grew up in.

-Originally the B-side of ‘She Blinded Me with Science’.
-Now available on the THOMAS DOLBY album ‘The Golden Age Of Wireless’ via EMI Records
+Originally the B-side of ‘She Blinded Me with Science’; now available on the THOMAS DOLBY album ‘The Golden Age Of Wireless’ via EMI Records

 THE HUMAN LEAGUE You Remind Me Of Gold (1982)